Data Types

 Vertex

-is considered a base type in the GSQL query language.
+VERTEX is considered a base type in the GSQL query language.

-Both query parameters and variables in a query body can be of type VERTEX
+Both query parameters and variables in a query body can be of type VERTEX.

 Vertex types